English | Français

 Beatriz Milhazes transforms abstraction into an explosive chromatic language where Brazilian motifs, concentric circles, and floral shapes intertwine with mathematical rigor.
 Her work reminds us that art can be both intellectual and sensual.

-Listen to me carefully, you bunch of snobs who think that contemporary art from Latin America is summed up by Frida Kahlo and smiling skeletons!
-Your narrow-minded view of the art world is as outdated as your Prada shirts from last season.
-And you have no excuse for not knowing Beatriz Milhazes, this Brazilian who has been blowing up our traditional conceptions of abstraction for four decades.
+Listen to me carefully, you bunch of snobs who think Latin American contemporary art is limited to Frida Kahlo and smiling skeletons!
+Your narrow view of the art world is as outdated as your Prada shirts from last season.
+And you have no excuse not to know Beatriz Milhazes, this Brazilian who has been exploding our traditional notions of abstraction for four decades.

-Born in 1960 in Rio de Janeiro, Milhazes never had to leave her hometown to conquer the art world.
-Unlike all those artists who move to New York, Paris, or London to make a name for themselves, she chose to remain faithful to her roots, setting up her studio near the botanical garden of Rio.
-This choice is not trivial.
-It is part of a coherent intellectual approach that runs through all her work: that of integrating the visual richness of Brazil into the language of Western geometric abstraction.
-From this hybridization, she has created something truly original, something that grips your eyes and does not let go.
+Born in 1960 in Rio de Janeiro, Milhazes never needed to leave her hometown to conquer the art world.
+Unlike all those artists who move to New York, Paris, or London to make a name for themselves, she chose to stay true to her roots, setting up her studio near Rio’s botanical garden.
+This choice is no accident.
+It is part of a coherent intellectual approach that runs through her entire work: integrating the visual richness of Brazil into the language of Western geometric abstraction.
+From this hybridization, she created something truly original, something that seizes your eyes and never lets go.

-At the Venice Biennale in 2003, where Milhazes represented Brazil, her canvases presented as controlled explosions of colors and circular forms, a sort of visual ritual possessing its own internal logic.
-Her work challenges conventions, but without the cynical pose so common in contemporary art.
+At the 2003 Venice Biennale, where Milhazes represented Brazil, her canvases appeared as controlled explosions of colors and circular forms, a kind of visual ritual possessing its own internal logic.
+Her work shakes up conventions, but without the cynical pose so common in contemporary art.
 Her works are joyful without being naive, complex without being pretentious, and above all, they do not apologize for being beautiful.

-But do not be mistaken: beauty in Milhazes is never gratuitous.
+But make no mistake: beauty in Milhazes’ work is never gratuitous.
 It is the vehicle for a profound reflection on culture, history, and politics.
-As the philosopher Gaston Bachelard taught us, poetic images are not merely objects of passive contemplation, but catalysts for thought.
+As the philosopher Gaston Bachelard taught us, poetic images are not simply objects of passive contemplation but catalysts for thought.
 In his work The Poetics of Space, Bachelard writes that “the poetic image is not subject to a thrust.
 It is not the echo of a past.
 It is rather the opposite: through the brilliance of an image, the distant past resonates with echoes” [1].
 Milhazes’ canvases function exactly this way.
-They do not represent the Brazilian carnival, colonial baroque architecture, or the tropical forest, they evoke them through a vibrant abstraction that resonates these cultural and natural references in our consciousness.
+They do not depict the Brazilian carnival, colonial baroque architecture, or the tropical forest; they evoke them through a vibrant abstraction that makes these cultural and natural references resonate in our consciousness.

 Her “monotransfer” technique, developed in 1989, has become her signature.
-She first paints motifs on sheets of transparent plastic, then glues them onto the canvas and removes the plastic, leaving a paint imprint.
+She first paints patterns on sheets of transparent plastic, then glues them onto the canvas and removes the plastic, leaving a paint imprint.
 It is a laborious and meticulous process that creates a paradoxical surface: both smooth and textured, planned and unpredictable.
-The layers accumulate like cultural sediments, each stratum bearing the memory of the previous ones.
-This method is a perfect metaphor for the process of identity construction in Brazil, where different cultural influences, indigenous, European, African, have been superimposed over the centuries.
+The layers accumulate like cultural sediments, each stratum carrying the memory of the previous ones.
+This method is a perfect metaphor for the identity-building process of Brazil, where different cultural influences, indigenous, European, African, have overlapped over the centuries.

-In works such as “Maresias” (2002) or “O Diamante” (2002), Milhazes achieves an impressive stylistic maturity.
+In works like “Maresias” (2002) or “O Diamante” (2002), Milhazes achieves an impressive stylistic maturity.
 The concentric circles, which have become her trademark, spin like planets in a parallel cosmos.
 These circular forms are not mere decorative elements.
-They are what art critic Susan Sontag would call an “erotics of art” rather than a “hermeneutics” [2].
-They do not demand to be deciphered, but to be experienced in their sensorial fullness.
+They are what art critic Susan Sontag would call an “eroticism of art” rather than a “hermeneutics” [2].
+They do not ask to be deciphered, but to be experienced in their sensory fullness.

 Sontag, in her essay “Against Interpretation,” warns us against the tendency to reduce art to its intellectual content at the expense of its form.
-She writes: “Our task is not to find the maximum content in a work of art, still less to extract a content greater than what is already there.
+She writes: “Our task is not to find a maximum of content in a work of art, let alone to extract content greater than that which is already there.
 Our task is to reduce the content so that we can see the thing itself” [3].
-Milhazes’ works perfectly resist this temptation of over-intellectualization.
-They exist first as intense visual experiences before being objects of analysis.
+Milhazes’s works perfectly resist this temptation of over-intellectualization.
+They exist primarily as intense visual experiences before being objects of analysis.

 This dialogue between different visual traditions is particularly evident in her more recent works, such as “Douradinha em cinza e marrom” (2016) or “Banho de Rio” (2017).
 Floral and organic motifs coexist with rigid geometric grids, creating a productive tension between nature and culture, chaos and order.
 These complex compositions remind us that the natural world is not the opposite of human civilization, but its foundation and condition of possibility.

-In this sense, her work deeply resonates with the ideas of Julia Kristeva and her conception of intertextuality.
-In her work “Séméiotikè”, Kristeva develops the idea that every text (and by extension, every work of art) is a mosaic of citations, an absorption and transformation of other texts [5].
-Milhazes’ work perfectly illustrates this concept.
-She absorbs and transforms a multitude of visual references: the decorative motifs of Brazilian folk art, the arabesques of colonial baroque architecture, the geometric forms of European modernism, the vibrant colors of the Rio carnival.
+In this, her work resonates deeply with Julia Kristeva’s ideas and her concept of intertextuality.
+In her book “Sèméiôtikè,” Kristeva develops the idea that every text (and by extension, every work of art) is a mosaic of quotations, an absorption and transformation of other texts [5].
+Milhazes’s work perfectly illustrates this concept.
+She absorbs and transforms a multitude of visual references: the decorative motifs of Brazilian popular crafts, the arabesques of colonial baroque architecture, the geometric shapes of European modernism, the vibrant colors of the Rio carnival.

-But unlike some postmodern artists who practice citation with ironic detachment, Milhazes sincerely engages with her sources.
-She does not cite to deconstruct, but to construct something new and authentic.
+But unlike some postmodern artists who practice quotation with ironic detachment, Milhazes sincerely engages with her sources.
+She does not quote to deconstruct, but to build something new and authentic.
 Her relationship with tradition is one of respectful dialogue rather than provocative rupture.
-She acknowledges her debt to artists such as Tarsila do Amaral, a key figure in the Brazilian anthropophagic movement of the 1920s, which proposed to “cannibalize” European influences to create authentically Brazilian art.
+She acknowledges her debt to artists such as Tarsila do Amaral, a key figure of the Brazilian anthropophagic movement of the 1920s, who proposed “cannibalizing” European influences to create an authentically Brazilian art.

 This “anthropophagic” approach is evident in the way Milhazes digests influences as diverse as Matisse, Mondrian, and Bridget Riley.
-She does not imitate them, she devours and transforms them.
-Take, for example, her installation “O Esplendor” (2023) for the Turner Contemporary in Margate, which evokes Matisse’s stained glass for the chapel of Vence, but with a radically different palette and energy.
+She does not imitate them; she devours and transforms them.
+Take, for example, her installation “O Esplendor” (2023) for the Turner Contemporary in Margate, which evokes Matisse’s stained glass windows for the Vence chapel, but with a radically different palette and energy.
 Or her collages that incorporate candy wrappers and shopping bags, transforming these everyday consumer objects into compositions of refined elegance.

-Art critic Kristeva reminds us that “poetry is only an inspired mathematics”, a formula that could perfectly describe Milhazes’ work.
+Art critic Kristeva reminds us that “poetry is only inspired mathematics” [6], a formula that could perfectly describe Milhazes’s work.
 There is indeed something mathematical in the rigor of her compositions, in the way she balances disparate elements to create a harmonious whole.
-But this mathematics is “inspired”, it vibrates with emotion, sensuality, and life.
+But this mathematics is “inspired”; it vibrates with emotion, sensuality, and life.

-The exhibition of Milhazes at the Turner Contemporary in 2023, titled “Maresias” (a Portuguese word that means sea breeze), was particularly revealing in this regard.
+Milhazes’s exhibition at the Turner Contemporary in 2023, titled “Maresias” (a Portuguese word meaning sea breeze), was particularly revealing in this respect.
 By placing her exuberant works in the austere context of the museum’s modernist architecture, facing the English North Sea rather than the tropical Atlantic, the exhibition created a striking contrast.
 But instead of appearing out of place, the works seemed to transform the space itself, infusing the environment with their vibrant energy.

-This is perhaps Milhazes’ greatest achievement: her ability to transform our perceptions, to make us see the world differently.
-As she herself declared: “I feel like a scientist.
+Perhaps this is Milhazes’s greatest achievement: her ability to transform our perceptions, to make us see the world differently.
+As she herself declared: “I feel that I am like a scientist.
 It’s about experimenting with new things and challenging oneself” [7].
-This experimental attitude, combined with an impressive technical mastery and a refined aesthetic sensibility, makes her one of the most important artists of our time.
+This experimental attitude, combined with impressive technical mastery and refined aesthetic sensitivity, makes her one of the most important artists of our time.

 So yes, I affirm it without hesitation: Beatriz Milhazes is essential.
 She has achieved what few contemporary artists can claim: creating a truly original visual language that defies easy categories and simplistic interpretations.
-Her work reminds us that abstraction is not a neutral and universal language, but that it is always anchored in specific cultural and historical contexts.
-At the same time, she demonstrates that these specificities can become the basis for a visual dialogue that transcends borders.
+Her work reminds us that abstraction is not a universal and neutral language, but is always anchored in specific cultural and historical contexts.
+At the same time, she demonstrates that these specificities can become the basis of a visual dialogue that transcends borders.

-In a often cynical and disenchanted art world, Milhazes offers something rare: a sincere faith in the transformative power of beauty.
-Not a faded or decorative beauty, but a complex, vibrant, and meaningful beauty.
+In a world of art that is often cynical and disenchanted, Milhazes offers something rare: a sincere faith in the transformative power of beauty.
+Not a bland or decorative beauty, but a complex, vibrant, and meaningful beauty.
 A beauty that, as Kristeva said, “is not an ornament; it is what articulates the invisible” [8].

-And if you still think that geometric abstraction is an exhausted visual language, incapable of speaking to us with freshness and relevance, then I invite you to spend time with Milhazes’ works.
+And if you still think that geometric abstraction is an exhausted visual language, unable to speak to us with freshness and relevance, then I invite you to spend time with Milhazes’s works.
 Let yourself be immersed in their circular rhythms, their exuberant colors, their dynamic tensions between order and chaos.
-You may discover that abstraction, in the hands of such an inspired artist, still has much to tell us about our world and about ourselves.
+You may discover that abstraction, in the hands of such an inspired artist, still has a lot to tell us about our world and about ourselves.

-For at its core, this is what it is all about: Milhazes uses abstraction not as an end in itself, but as a means to explore what it means to be human, to be Brazilian, to be a woman artist in a world still largely dominated by men.
-Her work reminds us that art does not need to be explicitly political to be profoundly engaged with the realities of our time.
+Because, at heart, that’s what it’s all about: Milhazes uses abstraction not as an end in itself, but as a means to explore what it means to be human, to be Brazilian, to be a female artist in a world still largely dominated by men.
+Her work reminds us that art does not need to be explicitly political to be deeply engaged with the realities of our time.

-It is perhaps the joy that emanates from her works that is their most radical quality.
-In an artistic landscape where somber seriousness is often confused with depth, Milhazes dares to suggest that joy and beauty can be just as deep and significant.
-And in a world confronted with so many crises, environmental, political, social, this joyful affirmation of life is not a refusal to face reality, but a necessary form of resistance.
+Perhaps it is the joy that emanates from her works that is their most radical quality.
+In an artistic landscape where somber seriousness is often confused with depth, Milhazes dares to suggest that joy and beauty can be just as deep and meaningful.
+And in a world facing so many crises, environmental, political, social, this joyful affirmation of life is not a refusal to face reality, but a necessary form of resistance.

-As she herself said: “I am an optimist and I want to show how much we need the breath of the leaves, the water, the sky, and the sun.
+As she herself said: “I am an optimist, and I want to show how much we need the breath of leaves, water, sky, and sun.
 My work speaks of life” [9].
-And this is perhaps the greatest gift an artist can give us.
+And perhaps that is the greatest gift an artist can give us.

 1. Bachelard, Gaston.
 The Poetics of Space.
 Paris: Presses Universitaires de France, 1957.